vivocha/connect-mongo/README.md

 ## Old Node.js versions compatibility

-For versions `0.10`, `0.12` and io.js, you must use the ES5 fallback:
+For versions `0.12` and io.js, you must use the ES5 build:
 ```js
 var MongoStore = require('connect-mongo/es5')(session);
 ```